 The decline of Christianity, however, is evident from some of the statistics on church membership in England.
 At the beginning of the 1930s membership in the Free Churches in Sheffield was over 21,000, but by 1955 the total had dropped to under 16,000, with Congregationalism suffering the most.
 Interestingly, while membership declined during the period from 1945 to 1960, there was an increase between 1945 and 1954, some of the years when Lewis was at the height of his literary powers.
 The post-World War II years saw a great deal of interest in traditional Christianity, but the revival of interest in Christianity reached its peak a few years after the end of the war.
-The post-World War II years saw a great deal of interest in traditional Christianity, but the revival of interest in Christianity reached its

 Among Lewis' apologetic techniques were the importance of learning the language of your audience, pointing out the logical argument that Christ is "Either God or a bad man," affirming the historicity of the Gospels, and even arguing that "though all salvation is through Jesus, we need not conclude that He cannot save those who have not explicitly accepted Him in this life."
 Principal of Manchester College, Nicol Cross, a Unitarian, didn't like Lewis' logic.
-He said at the Socratic Club on November 11, 1946 that "he must allude to the 'vulgar nonsense' that a man who said the things that Jesus said, and was not God would be either a lunatic or a devil.'
-"661 He was quoting Lewis' BBC address, entitled "The Shocking Alternative," first delivered on Feb.
+He said at the Socratic Club on November 11, 1946 that "he must allude to the 'vulgar nonsense' that 'a man who said the things that Jesus said, and was not God would be either a lunatic or a devil.'
+"659 He was quoting Lewis' BBC address, entitled "The Shocking Alternative," first delivered on Feb.
 1, 1942, an address that later became a part of Mere Christianity.
 Better was the conclusion of Justin Phillips, who believed that this was the talk that "established Lewis' reputation as a Christian apologist of the first rank."